 The process of pricing will be so much easier, your pricing overall will be more consistent, you will feel more confident and clear when quoting and dealing with your customers, and they will sense your consistency and certainty and respond positively.

-How Does the Art Pricing Calculator Work?
+How Does the Artwork Price Calculator Work?

 All you need to do is open up the page and enter some basic numbers into the calculator, and by the magic of digital computation there will appear the correct price to ask or quote for that particular work of art or job.

 - How long it took you to complete this particular piece or job (or how long you estimate it will take you)

 - Your hourly rate of pay (the hourly salary you want to earn)

 - The total cost of materials and supplies you used in completing this artwork or job (applies to traditional/fine art)